 A child may approach any member of staff on their own, with a friend, or on behalf of a friend.
-It is important to speak to the student concerned alone.
+It is advised to speak to the child concerned with at least 2 members of staff present.

 During the conversation with the child: